Gabriel-c-oliveira/price_monitoring/README.md

 ## Installation

-It is necessary to have Python installed, preferably version 3.11 (or newer), in which this project was developed
+It is necessary to have Python installed, preferably version 3.11 (or newer), in which this project was developed.

 Clone the repository into the folder of your choice on computer: